pywbem/pywbem/docs/mocksupport.rst

 Faked instance operations
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Instance operations work in both operation modes of the repository.

-The operations that retrieve objects require instances in the repository for the instances to be recovered.
-We allow some of these methods to try to return data if the class repository is empty but they may react differently if there are classes in the repository.
+The operations that retrieve objects require instances in the repository for the instances to be recovered and that the classes for these instances exist in the repository.

-- **GetInstance:** Behaves like :meth:`~pywbem.WBEMConnection.GetInstance`,
+- **GetInstance:** Behaves like :meth:`~pywbem.WBEMConnection.GetInstance`.
-  except that the behavior of property selection for the returned instance when `LocalOnly` is set depends on the operation mode of the mock repository: In lite mode, property selection is based upon the `class_origin` attribute of the properties of the instance.
-In full mode, property selection is based upon the classes in which they are defined.

-- **EnumerateInstances:** Behaves like :meth:`~pywbem.WBEMConnection.EnumerateInstances`, except for these differences when the mock repository is in lite mode: When `DeepInheritance` is set, instances of subclasses of the specified class will not be returned, and `LocalOnly` is ignored and treated as if it was set to `False`.
+  Returns an instance defined by the instance name input parameter if that instance exists in the repository.

+- **EnumerateInstances:** Behaves like :meth:`~pywbem.WBEMConnection.EnumerateInstances`, returning all instances of the cim class defined on input and subclasses of this class filtered by the optional attributes for property names, etc.

-- **EnumerateInstanceNames:** Behaves like :meth:`~pywbem.WBEMConnection.EnumerateInstances`, except for this difference when the mock repository is in lite mode: When `DeepInheritance` is set, instances of subclasses of the specified class will not be returned.
+- **EnumerateInstanceNames:** Behaves like :meth:`~pywbem.WBEMConnection.EnumerateInstances`, Returns the instance name of all instances of the cimclass defined on input and subclasses of this class.

-- **CreateInstance**: Behaves like :meth:`~pywbem.WBEMConnection.CreateInstance`, except for these
+- **CreateInstance**: Behaves like :meth:`~pywbem.WBEMConnection.CreateInstance`.
-  differences: This operation requires that all key properties are specified in the new instance since the mock repository has no support for dynamically setting key properties as a dynamic provider for the class in a real WBEM server might have.
-This operation requires that the mock repository is in full mode and that the class of the new instance exists in the mock repository.
-It fails with CIM_ERR_NOT_SUPPORTED if the mock repository is in lite mode.
+  This operation requires that all key properties are specified in the new instance since the mock repository has no support for dynamically setting key properties as a dynamic provider for the class in a real WBEM server might and all key properties are required to get the newly defined instance with other requests.

 - **ModifyInstance**: Behaves like :meth:`~pywbem.WBEMConnection.ModifyInstance`.
-This operation requires that the mock repository is in full mode and that the class of the instance exists in the mock repository.
-It fails with CIM_ERR_NOT_SUPPORTED if the mock repository is in lite mode.

-- **DeleteInstance**: Behaves like :meth:`~pywbem.WBEMConnection.DeleteInstance`, except for this difference depending on the operation mode of the mock repository: In lite mode, the operation does not check for existence of the class of the instance.
-In full mode, the operation validates the existence of the class of the instance.
-  In the current implementation, this operation does not check for association instances referencing the instance to be deleted, so any such instances become dangling references.
+Modifies the instance defined by the instance name provided on input if that instance exists in the repository.
+It modifies only the properties defined by the instance provided and will not modify any key properties.

+- **DeleteInstance**: Behaves like :meth:`~pywbem.WBEMConnection.DeleteInstance`.
+Deletes the instance defined by the instance name provided on input if that instance exists.

 - **ExecQuery**: This operation is not currently implemented.
-Once implemented:
-  Behaves like :meth:`~pywbem.WBEMConnection.ExecQuery`, except that it returns instances based on a very limited parsing of the query
-  string: Generally, the SELECT and FROM clauses are evaluated, and the WHERE clause is ignored.
-The query string is not validated for correctness.
-  The query language is not validated.

 .. _`Faked association operations`: